AI-Native Development

 of developers lose time to daily inefficiencies.
 Context switching and unclear interfaces consume hours every week.

 MCP addresses this by providing a universal language for agent-to-tool communication.
 Instead of every AI framework inventing its own integration patterns, MCP establishes a shared standard that any agent can understand.
-The client does not need to know whether it is talking to a PostgreSQL database or a Slack API.
+The client doesn't need to know whether it's talking to a PostgreSQL database or a Slack API.
 It just needs to know the MCP protocol.

 This standardisation matters because it changes the economics of AI integration.
 When a new database or API launches, the vendor only needs to publish one MCP server.
 Every MCP-compliant agent can immediately use it.
 No framework-specific adapters.
 No version compatibility nightmares.
 Just plug and play.